John M. Olin

 John Merrill Olin (November 10, 1892 – September 8, 1982) was an American businessman and philanthropist.
 He was the son of Franklin W. Olin.

-Early life
+Early life and education

-Born in Alton, Illinois, Olin graduated from Cornell University with a B.Sc. degree in chemistry and as a brother of the Kappa Sigma Fraternity and was a founding member of the Alpha Chi Sigma fraternity Tau chapter.
-With major financial contributions to the School of Business and the Olin Library at Washington University in St. Louis, both buildings were named after him.
+Born in Alton, Illinois, Olin graduated from Cornell University with a B.S. degree in chemistry and as a brother of Kappa Sigma fraternity and was a founding member of the Alpha Chi Sigma fraternity Tau chapter.
+With major financial contributions to the Olin Business School and the Olin Library at Washington University in St. Louis, both buildings were named after him.
 In addition, the Olin Library at Cornell University bears his name, as does a classroom building, Olin Hall, at Johns Hopkins University, and Olin-Sang Hall at Brandeis University.

 He married twice.
 By his first wife, the former Adele Levis, a granddaughter of the founder of Illinois Glass Company, he had two daughters, Adele Louise and Georgene.
 With his second wife, Evelyn Brown, he had one stepdaughter, Evelyn.